Let our Friendly and Experienced Staff Help You Enroll in NHTD

 How to obtain 24 hour Medicaid home care

 The first step when looking to obtain 24 hour home care is to seek a provider that is at least willing to provide it when necessary.
-As stated above, we have found that 24 hour home care is usually only approved by MLTC plans.
+As stated above, we have found that 24 hour home care is usually only approved by MLTC plans or Medicaid Waiver Programs.
 Historically, we have found that not all MLTC plans are the same when it comes to approving 24 hour care.
 Some are more generous than others.
 [Note: The implementation of the Conflict-Free Evaluation and Enrollment Center (CFEEC) may help even the playing field to a degree, but we still anticipate differences among plans in the amount of hours authorized (The CFEEC makes an independent assessment of all new patients seeking to enroll in MLTC).]

 In light of this, it can be helpful to seek guidance from someone who has experience with assisting people in obtaining home care through MLTC.
 They can steer you in the direction of a MLTC where you will have a better chance of being approved.
+If you are interested in enrolling in a Medicaid Waiver Program such as NHTD, it can be helpful to seek guidance from someone who has experience with assisting people in obtaining home care through NHTD.

-Once you have identified the MLTC you would like enroll with, back up your request.
+Once you have identified the provider you would like enroll with, back up your request.
 A lot of people “want” 24 hour home care.
 Demonstrate to the nurses that come to assess (from the CFEEC and the enrolling MLTC) that the patient in fact “needs” 24 hour home care.
 That it would be unsafe to leave the patient alone for ANY period of time.
 Cite examples such as the patient waking up in the middle of the night, and then wandering or falling.
 If you can procure a letter from the patient’s doctor supporting the need for 24 hour home care, so much the better.
 Show the nurse that the actual needs of the patient are in-line with your request for 24 hour care.
 [A bit of caution: Sometimes when a patient’s need is extremely great, providers will decline to provide any services stating that the patient is “unsafe for home care” and “requires a higher level of care”.
 Be certain to demonstrate that the patient will in fact be safe at home if she receives 24 hour home care.]

 Another thing to be aware of is that many people that need home care do not like to admit it.
 This can become a problem when the nurses come to assess if the patient creates the impression that they don’t really need that much help.
 It may be helpful to have a respectful conversation with the patient before the assessment explaining the importance of communicating their true level of need.
 Another option can be to speak with the nurse for a few minutes before she enters to make the assessment, outside of earshot of the patient, explaining that the patient is sensitive about her needs but that in fact she needs substantial help.